takuroyoshida/ownstudy/README.md

 # ownstudy
-This is repository for my own study
+This is repository for my own study.

+Push test 20180918